 Patricia Martin is an author and noted expert on commerce and culture.
-She is CEO and founder of LitLamp Communications, an award-winning marketing boutique that combines social research with strategic communications to help clients be persuasive in a digital culture.
+She is a principal at LitLamp Communications, an award-winning marketing boutique that combines social research with strategic communications to help clients be persuasive in a digital culture.

 Martin conjured a strategy for the Asian tour of the New York Philharmonic, spearheaded a viral Information Privacy initiative funded by George Soros, launched Animal Planet, introduced Dannon products into school lunch rooms nationwide, and re-focused Sun Microsystems’ higher education strategy.